SolaceSamples/solace-samples-c/_docs/topic-to-queue-mapping.md

       link: /blob/master/src/intro/common.c
 ---

-This tutorial builds on the basic concepts introduced in the [Persistence with Queues tutorial]({{ site.baseurl }}/persistence-with-queues) and will show you how to make use of one of Solace’s advanced queueing features called “Topic to Queue Mapping.”
+This tutorial builds on the basic concepts introduced in the [Persistence with Queues tutorial]({{ site.baseurl }}/persistence-with-queues) and will show you how to make use of one of PubSub+’s advanced queueing features called “Topic to Queue Mapping.”

 In addition to spooling messages published directly to the queue, it is possible to add one or more topic subscriptions to a durable queue so that messages published to those topics are also delivered to and spooled by the queue.
 This is a powerful feature that enables queues to participate equally in point to point and publish / subscribe messaging models.
 More details about the [“Topic to Queue Mapping” feature here]({{ site.docs-topic-queue}}){:target="_top"}.